Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/osm-data/0600-12-15-getting-data.md

 ### BBBike

 You can select your own area from any part of the world using the service at [http://extract.bbbike.org/](http://extract.bbbike.org/).
 The only disadvantage is that you aren't able to select customizable tags.
+### Overpass

+This is a read-only copy of the main OpenStreetMap database which can deliver an almost arbitrary amount of data.
+Using a query language you can customize which subset of the data you obtain.
+You can either use the API directly by generating a http-request or through the overpass turbo interface

+### Overpass Turbo

+[This](http://overpass-turbo.eu/) is an interactive query generator where you should first select the appropriate region on the map.
+If you are new to the query language then using the wizard should get you started.
+The map will highlight all data selected by your query.
+If you are satisfied with what you see then the export tab offers a number of choices, among them raw OSM data.

+It is a good idea to use this service first if you need to engineer a query for a subset of the data.

+### Overpass API

+If you have a working query-URL then a tool such as [wget](https://www.gnu.org/software/wget/) - available for different operating systems, see [here](http://wget.addictivecode.org/FrequentlyAskedQuestions?action=show&redirect=Faq#download) - allows you to download the raw OSM data directly from the server and store them locally.
+The following snippet is a tiny script for the bash shell common on Unix systems which extracts all data within a specified bounding box:

 Summary
 -------